pablofgaeta/Text2Midi/README.md

 ### About the Code...
 This code works by taking text from the input.txt file and converting it into an ascii midi representation and usable midi file.
-Each letter from the input is converted into a note on the western classical scale (C, C#, D, D#, E, F, F#, G, G#, A, A#, B, C).
+Each letter from the input is converted into a note on the Western tone system (C, C#, D, D#, E, F, F#, G, G#, A, A#, B, C).
 Harmony is created by semitone shifts determined by a random number generator (This leaves the chance of the cosmos to form the piece).
 The input text that I used comes from Carl Sagan's _Cosmos_.
 The user can change the text file to any piece of ascii text they wish to create a new piece.